1. Introduction

 For example, in some cases no superuser permissions are required to read the email queue and the user ID under which the MTA is executed can be used.

-For the execution of agent plug-ins we recommend ensuring access to the required information via file permissions and group assignments.
+For the execution of agent plug-ins we recommend ensuring access to the required information via file permissions, group assignments or access control lists.
 The following list shows possible methods:

 Add the user under whose ID the agent script is executed to a group that can read required data in monitoring.